Skip to main content

 • Why use this: This works best as a cleanup mechanism.
 If you decide to cancel a project or close a ticket because it is no longer relevant, this automation ensures you don't have "orphan" subtasks cluttering your active views

-• When to turn it off: Turn this off if you frequently close parent tasks but need to roll over unfinished subtasks to a new parent or a new sprint
+• When to turn it off: Turn this off if you frequently close parent tasks but need to roll over unfinished subtasks to a new parent or a new sprint, or if you prefer to manually mark subtasks as complete in order to double check that work was truly finished

 5. New subtasks replicate parent

 This acts as an inheritance or templating feature.
-When you create a new subtask, it will automatically adopt properties from the parent, such as tags, priority levels, or specific custom fields.
+When you create a new subtask, it will automatically adopt most properties from the parent, such as assignee, tags, and priority.

 creating a new subtask with inherited properties

-• Why use this: This is a massive time-saver for data entry.
-If a parent task is tagged "Marketing" and "Q4 Priority," any subtask you create inside it will essentially "know" it belongs to Marketing and Q4 without you having to manually tag it
+• Why use this: This can be a time-saver for data entry.
+If a parent task is tagged "Marketing" and "Q4 Priority," any subtask you create inside it will essentially know it belongs to those categories without you having to manually tag it

 6. Blocked task dates update with blocker

 This manages your blockers (dependencies) and timeline automatically.
-If Task B is blocked by Task A, and Task A’s due date is pushed back by three days, Task B’s due date will also shift back by three days.
+If Task B is blocked by Task A, and Task A’s due date is pushed back to after Task B's due date, then Task B's due date will also update to the same due date.

 • Why use this: This keeps your roadmap realistic.
 If a prerequisite is delayed, this automation immediately shows you the ripple effect on downstream tasks, preventing impossible deadlines from remaining on the calendar